 For the Filling:

-- 2 cups diced Granny Smith Apples about 1 ½ medium apples
+- 2 cups diced Granny Smith Apples (about 2 medium apples or 200g)

 - 1 teaspoon cinnamon